wgc-hackathon/covid/README.md

 Good luck to you!

 Of course these might seem like massive tasks, and you will have a lot of questions and that is how we can help out.

+### Predefined projects

-We will also be outlining some predefined projects that we think might be useful for the community, so feel free to contribute to those projects if you don't want to do your own.
+Although we encourage you to develop your own novel methods that researchers may not have thought of, we have outlined some [projects](https://github.com/wgc-hackathon/covid/projects) that we think might be useful for the community.
+Feel free to contribute to those projects if you don't want to do your own.

-## Contributing
+Project goals are tracked in [GitHub issues](https://github.com/wgc-hackathon/covid/issues), which are flagged to show if they require programming experience, documentation, code review, or "flat-file" data analysis for example in excel.

 ### Biology background